stephenmuss/django-ios-notifications/README.md

 * * *

-1. You can install with pip: `pip install django-ios-notifications`.
+1. You can install with pip: `pip install django-ios-notifications` to get the latest release version.
+If you want to install the bleeding-edge/development version use `pip install git+https://github.com/stephenmuss/django-ios-notifications.git#egg=django-ios-notifications`.
 2. Add `ios_notifications` to `INSTALLED_APPS` in settings file.
 3. If you want to use the API for registering devices you will need to make the appropriate changes to your urls file.
 	* `url(r'^ios-notifications/', include('ios_notifications.urls'))`